motion/orbit/README.md

 # bootstrap will ensure a couple deps from brew are installed, requires homebrew
 brew update
 bin/bootstrap
-# only need to do this once to get everything built out
+# do once to get everything built out
 build
 ```